5 Best Sewing Machines Under $300

-Here are our under $300 sewing machine reviews.
+Here are my under 5 best sewing machines under $300 reviews.

-The Singer 7469Q model is designed with quilters in mind, but is versatile enough to be used for a variety of different sewing projects.
+The Singer 7469Q model is designed with quilters in mind but is versatile enough to be used for a variety of different sewing projects.
 The programmable needle up/down and drop feed functions make quilting easy.
 The machine comes programmed with 98 built-in stitches, and because the stitch length and width are adjustable, the project possibilities are endless.
+No wonder it took my top spot as one of the best sewing machines under $300.

 - Automatic needle threader and drop and sew bobbin system

-- Four bonus quilting feet and extension table
+- Four bonus quilting feet and an extension table

 The Janome Magnolia 7318 model is an affordable choice for both beginning and advanced sewers.
 It has an extra high presser foot lift and a free arm option to make quilting and working with bulky fabrics easy.
 It also comes with a variety of interchangeable presser feet, which makes it versatile enough to complete a wide range of projects.